Crossing the Plateau and Reaching 3000 on Chess.com

 Now I was in an open fight from the very beginning!

-Additionally, very often I was forgetting the variations, making wrong moves, and getting bad positions.
+Additionally, I often forgot the variations, made wrong moves and got bad positions.

 It was making me super mad!

-Sometimes I was doing a wrong move in a variation which I had revised the same morning!
+Sometimes I was making a wrong move in a variation which I had revised the same morning!

-I also should confess that I was really missing 1.Nf3, where even if you did 5 mediocre moves in the opening, nothing particularly bad would happen.
+I also should confess that I was really missing 1.Nf3, where even if you made 5 mediocre moves in the opening, nothing particularly bad would happen.

-But now, sometimes, I was making such bad moves in the opening, that I couldn’t make the comeback anymore...
+But now, sometimes, I was making such bad moves in the opening that I couldn’t make a comeback anymore...

 Another problem was that I wasn’t feeling the positions very well.